teambit/docs/docs/quick-start.md

 ### Add compiler

-There are two ways to use Bit components in another project:
+Bit components are consumable in other projects in one of two ways:

 - Import the source code and embed it into the consuming project.
 - Install built artifacts (e.g., dist directory) that are consumed by the project as an NPM package.